s3bc40/msig-ui/README.md

 ```bash
   pnpm run test:e2e
 ```

+_Note: there is a utility command `pnpm run test:clean` to clean up any wild processes (next-server, anvil) that may remain running in the background._

 - Tests are written using Synpress (MetaMask automation) and Playwright.
 - Test scripts are located in `tests/` and cover Safe account creation, dashboard, wallet import/export, and transaction workflows.